-ABOUT THE JOURNAL Community Works Journal is published by Community Works Institute, in support of teaching practices that build community.
+Community Works Journal is published by Community Works Institute (CWI), in support of teaching practices that build community.
 Community Works Journal is now in its fourteenth year of publication and continues to meet a crucial need for sharing reflections on teaching, along with models and resources that inspire by example.

 The Journal supports educators from K-16 schools, community-based programs, and supporting networks.
 Over the years we have published hundreds of stories from urban, rural, and suburban communities, large and small.
 The articles we publish range from deeply personal reflections to more formal description of programs and curriculum.

 Community Works Journal reaches a diverse, international audience.
 Most of our readers are educators-ranging from K-16 settings to formal and informal community based programs-along with representatives of local, national, and international organizations.
 Additionally, a sizable number of our readers are individual community members and students with a direct interest in supporting and improving local education.

 We look for articles and essays that highlight important issues, or innovative educational strategies and practices involving educators and students in meaningful work within their communities.
 Articles may also feature curriculum or program examples, tools and teaching resources.
 We are especially interested in reflections on teaching, learning and the experience of community through educational endeavors. [you must include email contact]

 HOW TO WRITE FOR THE JOURNAL

 You should begin by telling a story that you think will engage our readers.
 Put your efforts into a larger or local context.
 Incorporating reflections and comments by participants is a huge plus.
 Search for the aspects of your work that offer larger lessons and that you think will inspire and inform others.